 |Course Title||Semester Hours||Quarter Hours|

-All PCAT scores for exams administered between October 2012 and January 2015are accepted.
+All PCAT scores for exams administered between October 2014 and January 2017 accepted.

 Applicants admitted to the program are required prior to matriculation to participate in and succesfully clear a criminal background investigation check stipulated by the KU School of Pharmacy as well as a separate background check required by the Kansas State Board of Pharmacy for registration as a Pharmacy Student Intern.
 Immunization requirements must be completed with appropriate documentation during the first semester in the program.

 Foreign Transcript Evaluations: Students with coursework completed at foreign institutions seeking admission to the KU School of Pharmacy are required to submit official and original transcripts to the University of Kansas Office of Admissions and Scholarships.
 Transfer students are encouraged to initiate this process early in the fall semester as evaluations can take several weeks to complete.